 What is stone siding?

 Stone siding consists of many individual stones attached to each other with mortar to cover an exterior portion of a home or building.
 Stone is a popular siding option because it provides the premium look used for medieval castles and historic architecture to the modern home.
 Although harvesting and using real stone can be done, other materials like stone veneer or faux stone siding offer a cheaper and easier method of achieving the same look.
 A stone veneer siding is created by manufacturing stones with a cement-like mixture that is poured into stone molds.
-These manufactured stones are then installed with mortar like real stones would be.
+These manufactured stones are then installed with a mortar like real stones would be.
 The faux stone siding also uses real stone molds but instead creates full realistic rook siding panels that are lightweight and durable.
 The stone siding panels can then be attached using the traditional siding method of a hammer and nails.

 What is TandoStone?

 TandoStone is a composite siding product that provides the premium look of real stone without the expense.
 It has the feel and low-gloss look homeowners desire and come in quick install panels that professionals love.
 Choose from Stacked Stone or Creek Ledgestone siding styles.
 TandoStone is impervious to moisture, which allows it to be installed at ground level and in any weather.
-Use it to complement a wide range of other siding materials including fiber cement, vinyl, stucco, brick and more.
+Use it to complement a wide range of other siding materials including fiber cement, vinyl, stucco, brick, and more.

 Stone Siding vs. TandoStone